samuelxyz/drg-analysis/lok1.md

   * T4A (faster locks) is very good, increasing your effective rate of fire.
   * T4B (more locks) is only marginally useful while making it harder to activate T5B (damage bonus at full lock).
 Exception for SMRT Trigger OS since it makes your lock-ons instant anyway, therefore just being a rough x2 rate of fire multiplier.
 * In Tier 5:
   * T5A (electric DOT) is very good and can activate T3A (electric/fire synergy) on shots after the first.
 Also, the electric status immediately ticks at the instant it's applied, which helps make up for the missing T3A bonus on the first shot.
+It's 3 Electric damage every 0.25s for 3 seconds, and an 80% (x0.2) slow.
   * T5B (damage bonus at full lock) is also very good, and the choice between it and T5A mostly comes down to whether you expect to have a plentiful other source of electricity.
 Or even if you're only expecting to have bulks in IFG, it could be worth taking just for extra performance in that specific case.
 Up to you.
 T5B, like T3A, does not count toward breaking armor.
   * T5C (fear) barely applies enough fear to do anything and is competing with significant damage/utility upgrades.
 Oof